Summerville, South Carolina: 2010 census

-Arts and culture
+Culture

 Starting in 1972, Summerville has supported the Summerville Family YMCA in hosting the annual Flowertown Festival to support health and wellness programs at the YMCA.
 It is South Carolina's largest arts and crafts festival.
 It is held during the last weekend of March or the first weekend of April in the Summerville Azalea Park.
 It often coincides with the annual Cooper River Bridge Run held in Charleston the same weekend.
 During the three days of the Flowertown Festival, Summerville sees about 200,000 visitors.
 Admission and parking is free to all who attend.
 No alcohol or pets are permitted at the festival.
 About 200 artists from around the country are invited and display their works for purchase.
 Area restaurants are featured in the festival's "Taste" section, where tickets can be purchased to sample their offerings.
 Children can enjoy the carnival in the Children's Jubilee/Kids Fest section.

 In 1925, these flowers led Summerville's Chamber of Commerce to adopt the slogan "Flower Town in the Pines."

 Summerville claims the title "The Birthplace of Sweet Tea."
 A recipe for sweet iced tea published in Texas native Marion Cabell's 1879 cookbook Housekeeping in Old Virginia has been cited as evidence against this claim.